Panettone Bread Pudding Recipe

 1. Preheat oven to 350F (175C)

-4. In a large pyrex pitcher whisk together eggs, sugar, heavy cream, vanilla, nutmeg, cloves, cinnamon and salt.
+4. In a large bowl, whisk together eggs, sugar, heavy cream, vanilla, nutmeg, cloves, cinnamon, and salt.

-6. Bake for 30 mins covered and then 10-15 mins uncovered until the pudding has puffed up and is golden brown.
+7. Bake for 30 mins, covered, then 10-15 mins uncovered, until the pudding has puffed up and is golden brown.

-7. Sprinkle with powdered sugar and cut into squares.
-Serve with brandy scented whipped cream.
+9. Sprinkle with powdered sugar and cut into squares.
+Serve with bourbon-scented whipped cream.

 Nutrition Information: